j0n0th0n2/seleniumDemo/README.md

 Statement of the Problem
 =====================
-Write a UI end to end user test class (language of your choice) that launches a web browser and navigates to the [WebdriverIO website] (http://webdriver.io).
-Click on the 'API' link in the top navigation bar and load their [API documentation] (http://webdriver.io/api.html_).
+Write a UI end to end user test class (language of your choice) that launches a web browser and navigates to the [WebdriverIO website](http://webdriver.io).
+Click on the 'API' link in the top navigation bar and load their [API documentation](http://webdriver.io/api.html_).
 Use their search functionality on this page to search their API for the text 'click'.
 Collect and return the link names in the left nav section that are returned as a result of the search.
 Have your test verify that the following 5 action results are returned (click, doubleClick, leftClick, middleClick, rightClick).
 If possible, use the Page Object model for element locators and helper functions.
 As a second task create another set of test cases that would further test the functionality of this search widget.

 _This problem statement is for the old version of the UI reflected in the [v4 website](http://v4.webdriver.io)_